 Experience: Mr. Bruynesteyn is Chief Financial Officer of Raistone, a leader in working capital solutions for businesses of all sizes.
-Previously, he was Treasurer and Vice President, Strategic Finance of Turner Construction Company, the largest non-residential commercial construction company in the United States, from 2013 to 2018.
-Prior to that, he was a Managing Director at investment banking firm Strauss Capital Partners from 2008 to 2012, a Managing Director in the asset management division of investment banking firm Lehman Brothers from 2006 to 2008 and the Senior Equity Research Analyst in the Automotive Group at Prudential Equity Group from 1999 to 2006.
-Mr. Bruynesteyn also held various finance positions, including Director of Investor Relations, at General Motors until 1998.
-Mr. Bruynesteyn continues his engagement in the automotive industry as a member of the Advisory Board of ClearMotion, Inc., a developer of breakthrough active suspension technology.
+From 2013 to 2018, he was Treasurer and Vice President, Strategic Finance of Turner Construction Company, the largest commercial construction company in the United States.
+Prior to that, he was a Managing Director at Strauss Capital Partners, an investment banking firm, from 2008 to 2012.
+From 2006 to 2008, he was a Managing Director in the asset management division of investment banking firm Lehman Brothers, and from 1999 to 2006, he was the Senior Equity Research Analyst in the Automotive Group at Prudential Equity Group.
+Mr. Bruynesteyn has also held various finance positions, including Director of Investor Relations, at General Motors until 1998.
+Mr. Bruynesteyn served as a member of the Advisory Board of ClearMotion, Inc., a developer of proactive motion control systems for vehicles, such as active suspension and road motion.
 Mr. Bruynesteyn is a National Association of Corporate Directors Governance Fellow.